 What does an Upholsterer do?

 Upholsterers typically do the following:

-Upholsterers may specialize in working on cars and other vehicles.
-These workers create and replace upholstery for the interiors of cars and other vehicles.
+Upholsterers may specialize in working on replacing upholstery for the interiors of boats, cars and recreational vehicles.
 They upholster seats, carpet floors, and cover door panels.
 To replace interiors with another fabric or other material, such as leather, these workers first remove the seats from the vehicle before replacing the upholstery.
 Some upholsterers own their business.
 In these cases, they may do management and administrative tasks, such as managing the finances of their business and taking orders.

 Most upholsterers work for household and institutional furniture manufacturers, upholstery shops, and automotive interior repair shops.
-About 36% of workers were self-employed in 2010.
 Some self-employed upholsterers work out of their home.
-Most upholsterers work full time.
-Some work nights and weekends to accommodate customers’ schedules.
+Most upholsterers work full time, and some work nights and weekends to accommodate customers’ schedules.